slookin/sparxea2confluence/README.md

 # sparxea2confluence
-automatization tool, allow to export diagrams from Sparx Enterprise Architect as Confluence
+automatization tool, allow to export diagrams from Sparx Enterprise Architect to Confluence

 ## configuration
+### production / test enviroment
+Use command line attribute "-prod" for enable production configuration
 ### documentation.cfg
 - FILE_PATH - place for temporary files
 - MODEL - full path to EA model (eap or feap or ODBC or HTTP link)